-If you’re planning a day trip from London to the New Forest then make sure you read on – this is what you can get up to in the New Forest all in a day!
+If you’re planning a day trip from London to the New Forest then make sure you read on – these are all the best things to do in the New Forest in a day!

 Living in London, the only time I ever get out of the city is to some far-flung destination around the world or back to Essex to see my family (two very contrasting trips there!)

-Then last time I went on a Mazda road trip I spent the day pretending to bump into the Queen at Windsor.
+Then last time I went on a Mazda road trip I spent the day pretending to bump into the Queen at Windsor – you can check out what I got up to in my post ‘The Best British Things to do in Windsor‘.

 The New Forest was the setting for one of my first dates with Chloe so I thought it’d be nice to go back and relive some of those memories – and of course create some new ones too.